syberant/nix-neovim/README.md

 ==========

 The goal of this project is to have a [NixOS](https://nixos.org)- and [home-manager](https://github.com/nix-community/home-manager)-like way to manage my neovim installation.
-I will add stuff I use but it is completely extendible for everyone!
+I will add stuff I use but it is completely extendible by everyone!
 You can easily use your own modules because I'm piggybacking off the NixOS module system.

 Usage
 -----